 07 of 07

 Soak the soil in the planting hole.
 Then take a rhizome division and place it in the center of the mound.
 Spread the roots around and down the mound.
-Cover the division with soil, being careful not to bury the rhizome with more than an inch or 2 of soil.
-Remember, it will probably settle a bit lower and bearded iris will rot and certainly won't bloom if buried too deeply.
+Cover the division with soil, being careful not to bury the rhizome with more than an inch or two of soil.
+Remember, it will probably settle a bit lower.
+The bearded iris will rot and won't bloom if buried too deeply.

 Water well and do so weekly until you start to notice new growth.